-Take your first steps towards teaching GCSE computer science and establish a foundational knowledge of concepts, terminology and classroom practice.
+Take your first steps towards teaching computer science and establish a foundational knowledge of concepts, terminology and classroom practice.
 Find out how algorithms are designed and how programs are written to provide clear instructions to machines.
 Learn about the binary system used by computers to store and process data, and how to convert to and from the familiar denary system of numbers zero to nine.

 Create some simple block-based computer programs and discover how to implement them using the Python programming language.
 Use your knowledge to write programs that can handle user input and manipulate variable values before outputting simple messages to the screen.

 Who is it for?

 This course is for prospective teachers of Key Stage 3 computing and GCSE computer science, who may be new to the subject.

 No prior experience or knowledge of computer science is expected before attending this course.
 It is advised that you become familiar with the National Curriculum in Computing before participating in this course.

 01 | Introduction to algorithms - from the instructions you might give to make the perfect cup of tea, to the steps needed to sort a list alphabetically, this session will introduce algorithms.
 You’ll discover the three key constructs that comprise all algorithms at this level, and how to describe algorithms using flowcharts and pseudocode as required by the GCSE examination.

 02 | Creating algorithms - this session will allow you to start creating your own algorithms represented in both flowcharts and pseudocode.